Yoro

 Yoro, with a population of 101,849 (2022 calculation), is the capital city of the Yoro Department of Honduras and the municipal seat of Yoro Municipality.
 It is notable for a local event known as Lluvia de Peces, where it is claimed that strong storms make fish fall from the sky.

+Media

+Yoro is served by a variety of local media, including digital news platforms, newspapers, television stations and radio broadcasters.